-- Retailers may open.
+- Retailers are open.
 No more than 10 persons allowed in at any one time (exempt are grocery and big box stores); Facial coverings/masks must be worn by all at all times.
 No mask, No service.

 - Gyms, tennis courts, golf courses are allowed to open as long as they are able to follow physical distancing limits (6 feet).

-- Contact sports are strictly prohibited (basketball, football, etc)
+- Contact sports are strictly prohibited (basketball, football, etc.)

-- Barbers, hair salons, massage therapists, nail salons, spas, etc are permitted to operate by appointment only.
+- Barbers, hair salons, massage therapists, nail salons, spas, etc. are permitted to operate by appointment only.
 They must follow strict sanitation protocols including requiring customers to use hand-sanitizer upon entering and they must wear facial coverings/masks for the entire visit (as possible, it may be removed briefly for access to the face if needed and then returned).
 No more than 10 people, including employees are allowed in the establishment at any time.
 6 feet spacing guidelines are required.
 Refer to the Department of Health for further details.